Planning a trip to Finland’s capital city? Then you’ve probably heard about Helsinki’s very own discount pass – the Helsinki Card.

 We’d recommend the second option as it’s cheaper and you won’t have to worry about delays in the post.
-There are several pick-up points across town but the easiest for most visitors is Helsinki-Vantaa Airport or the Seurahuone Hotel, right near the main train station in central Helsinki.
+There are several pick-up points across town but the easiest for most visitors is Helsinki-Vantaa Airport.

-Because the Helsinki Card is valid for a full 12 months from the point of purchase, it makes sense to buy it as far in advance as possible (this will ensure it’s delivered on time, if you’re getting it sent to your home, and will also help you avoid any price rises).
+Because the Helsinki Card is valid for a full 12 months from the point of purchase, it makes sense to buy it as far in advance as possible, especially if there’s an online sale on (see below).
+This will ensure it’s delivered on time, if you’re getting it sent to your home, and will also help you avoid any price rises.

 How much does the Helsinki Card cost?

 There are several different versions of the card, with validity periods of between one and three days.
 Passes are available on the Helsinki Card website.